itinly

 Privacy Policy

-When you sign in with Google, the Service requests the following OAuth scopes.
-We ask for each one for a single, narrow purpose, and we do not use Google user data for advertising, model training, resale, or any purpose other than providing the Service's core features to you.
+When you sign in (with Google or Microsoft), the Service requests the following OAuth scopes.
+We ask for each one for a single, narrow purpose, and we do not use the data for advertising, model training, resale, or any purpose other than providing the Service's core features to you.
+Every sign-in flow forces the account picker, so you never get silently authenticated as a different identity than the one you intended.

-• Basic profile (openid, email, profile) — to identify your account, display your name and avatar inside the app, and contact you about the Service.
+• Basic profile (openid, email, profile)— to identify your account, display your name and avatar inside the app, and contact you about the Service.
+For Microsoft sign-in we additionally call Microsoft Graph's /me/photo endpoint to render your avatar; if you have no photo, we fall back to your initials.

-• Gmail read-only (gmail.readonly) — used only when you initiate an email scan.
+• Gmail / Outlook read-only (gmail.readonly for Google, Mail.Read for Microsoft) — used only when you initiate an email scan.
 We search your inbox for messages that look like travel confirmations (flights, hotels, rentals, reservations) and read those messages so we can extract trip details.
 We do not read mail outside the queries you trigger, and we never send mail on your behalf.

-• Google Calendar (calendar) — used only when you choose to sync a trip to your calendar.
+• Google Calendar / Outlook Calendar (calendar for Google, Calendars.ReadWrite for Microsoft) — used only when you choose to sync a trip to your calendar.
 We create or update events corresponding to your itinerary segments.
 We do not read or modify unrelated events.

-Server-side data is limited to what is required to keep your session and shared links working.
+Other server-side data is limited to what is required to keep your sessions, integrations, and shared links working.
 Specifically:

-• Encrypted Google refresh tokens.
-When you sign in we store an encrypted refresh token so that recipients of share links you create can read the shared trip from your Drive even when you are offline.
+• Encrypted refresh tokens for connected integrations.
+When you connect Gmail, Outlook, Google Calendar, or Outlook Calendar, we store an encrypted refresh token for that integration so background tasks (e.g. resolving share links while you're offline) can run.
 Refresh tokens are encrypted at rest with AES-256-GCM using a server-held key.

 • Operational logs and error reports.
 Our servers produce request logs and, when configured, send error reports to Sentry to help us diagnose crashes.
 These may contain your account ID, request paths, and error messages, but we make a best effort to avoid logging email contents or trip details.

 When you trigger an email scan, the Service sends the contents of the candidate travel-confirmation messages it finds to Anthropic's Claude API for parsing into structured trip data.
 We do this only on emails identified as likely travel confirmations, and only at your request.
 Anthropic processes these requests under its own commercial API terms and does not use API inputs to train its models.
-The structured result is written to your Drive; the raw email is not stored on our servers.
+Only the structured result is persisted to our database; the raw email is not stored on our servers.

 The Service relies on the following sub-processors.
 We share with them only what is necessary to operate the relevant feature.

-• Google — authentication (Sign-In with Google), Drive storage, Gmail access, Calendar sync.
+• Google — authentication (Sign-In with Google), Gmail access, Calendar sync.

 • Anthropic — email parsing via the Claude API (described above).